flarum/docs/docs/extend/backend-events.md

 }
 ```

 As shown above, a listener class can be used instead of a callback.
-This allows you to [inject dependencies](https://laravel.com/docs/6.x/container) into your listener class.
+This allows you to [inject dependencies](https://laravel.com/docs/6.x/container) into your listener class via constructor parameters.
+In this example we resolve a translator instance.

 ## Dispatching Events